 update Internet Explorer

-Started in the 14th century, it still has much for visitors to enjoy and provides a great day out for families with children, couples and even walkers enjoying the beautiful surrounding countryside.
+The remains of Farleigh Hungerford Castle stand in the beautiful valley of the river Frome, just nine miles from Bath.
+Started in the 14th century, the fortified mansion still has much for visitors to enjoy - providing a great day out for families, couples, and walkers enjoying the surrounding countryside.

 Our free audio tour which tells the sinister stories of Farleigh's past residents